 Function: Commonly escape (from task, sensory environment, or social situation).

-Response: If the pupil leaves, follow the school's safety protocol.
+Response: If the learner leaves, follow the school's safety protocol.
 Do not chase or shout.
-When the pupil returns or is found, welcome them back calmly: "I'm glad you're back.
+When the learner returns or is found, welcome them back calmly: "I'm glad you're back.
 Let's use the calm corner next time you need a break."
 Do not deliver consequences for leaving; doing so reinforces the escape function.

 Monitoring and Reviewing the BIP